-- [1] The "Operating Revenues" figures reflect toll revenues plus actual receipts from other non-toll revenue sources, less the E-PASS discount; however, these figures do not include interest revenues or any revenues or costs associated with the Goldenrod Road Extension. - (2) Commencing in Fiscal Year 2014, such advances are returned to the Department within 60 days of receipt. - [3] Supplemental Payments were pledged only to the Series 1990 Bonds and were available to pay debt service only on such Series of Bonds.
+(1) The "Operating Revenues" figures reflect toll revenues plus actual receipts from other non-toll revenue sources, less the Discount Programs; however, these figures do not include interest revenues or any revenues or costs associated with the Goldenrod Road Extension.

+[2] Commencing in Fiscal Year 2014, such advances are returned to the Department within 60 days of receipt.

+(3) Supplemental Payments were pledged only to the Series 1990 Bonds and were available to pay debt service only on such Series of Bonds.
 These calculations only applied to such Series 1990 Bonds which are no longer outstanding as of the date hereof.

-Does not include amounts attributable to Poinciana Parkway.
 Source: Central Florida Expressway Authority